-If you believe your case is headed to court, do not panic.
+If you believe your case is headed to divorce court, do not panic.
 Disagreements happen, and with important issues like alimony, asset division, and parenting time on the line, it is important that matters get resolved properly.
-Divorce court can be nerve wracking, but there are a few tips to keep in mind that can help ensure you have as stress free a process as possible.
+Divorce court can be nerve-wracking, but there are a few tips to keep in mind that can help ensure you have as stress-free a process as possible.
 If you have an upcoming court date, here is what you need to know.

 Your lawyer, your spouse’s representation, or the court may call on the help of experts during the discovery period as well.
 These experts may be needed for purposes such as psychological examinations, appraisal of property, and valuing a business.
 Throughout the discovery process, work with your attorney to share any and all pertinent information, and be sure your spouse does the same.
 If your spouse does not comply, or you believe details have been left out, consult your attorney.
 They can ask the court to order your spouse to provide the information, or your spouse may face consequences for noncompliance.

 Keep Your Cool

-Even a smooth, conflict free divorce can be emotionally taxing, and facing a court date can add even more stress.
+Even a smooth, conflict-free divorce can be emotionally taxing, and facing a court date can add even more stress.
 With your court date looming, do your best to stay calm and level headed.
 Do not let the emotions surrounding your divorce get the best of you.
-The judge is going to handle your case professionally, and expects both parties involved to do the same.
+The judge is going to handle your case professionally and expects both parties involved to do the same.
 Be prepared to answer any questions you are asked calmly and to the best of your ability.
 Focus on the issues at hand, not the unresolved emotions your divorce has brought up.
 If you need emotional help, divorce court is not the place.
 Instead, consult a therapist.
 If you believe nerves will get the best of you on your day in court, ask a therapist about tips for staying calm.

 Divorce court is stressful for most adults, so imagine the impact it can have on children.
 Unless you have been specifically asked to bring your children to court, leave them at home.
 While you may think having your children with you could be beneficial for your case, the reality is that divorce court is no place for children.
 For a child, watching their parents battle it out on opposite sides of a courtroom can be extremely intimidating.
-Most judges know this, and disapprove of bringing children.
+Most judges know this and disapprove of bringing children.
 If testimony is needed from your children, it will be collected in private.

 During this stressful process, you need a support system in place.
 Part of that system should be a qualified divorce attorney.
-Divorce is a complicated process, especially if litigation is necessary, so it is in your best interest consult an attorney beforehand.
-Look for an attorney who you can trust and who works well with you.
+Divorce is a complicated process, especially if litigation is necessary, so it is in your best interest to consult an attorney beforehand.
+Look for a divorce attorney who you can trust and who works well with you.
 This is the person who will handle your case in court, so be sure that you both agree on the approach to your case.